buddha-dharma/website/user/pages/01.home/dharma/item.en.md

 hidefrompostlist: false
 continue_link: false
 ---
-Open Dharma creates a curated list of free and open resources.
+Open Dharma curates a list of free and open resources.
 It contains free books, lectures, courses, videos and articles and is open source so everyone can contribute.

 [Explore Resources](https://github.com/buddha-dharma/buddhism)